 What exactly do customers like about your product?
 What makes them choose you over you?
 Because of the beautiful interface design?
 For ease of use?
 Fast delivery?
 Diverse options?
 This question will help determine exactly what makes you stand out so you can grow and exploit this profit further.

 Don’t know where to start?
-Try the 10 suggested questions below for your net promoter score survey
+Try the ten suggested questions below for your net promoter score survey.

 - What change in the (product/service name) would make you want to continue using us?

-- If you could change anything in (product/service name), what would it be?
+- What would it be if you could change anything in (product/service name)?